SteveJustin1963/tec-MINT/README.md

 ROMSIZE     EQU $0800
 RAMSIZE     EQU $4000   ;this is 14k of ram (like a real tec1-D maxed out), asm80 can take it bigger
 ```

-This also may help if your nuts are too big, by changing `ram.ram` to show `TIBSIZE EQU $800 ` on both tec-1 or asm80 so you can enter huge nuts of code per line.
-The text input buffer is where the code lives and is also used again to display code with ctrl-L. For asm80 use my nifty upload code tool called `autotyper.py` tool, and its a dog so it will rip out comments it does not like.
-Last but always least, if your old Millennium Falcon needs more than 12 parsecs to make the Kessel Run ( whatever) then adjust the 3 delays in the `.py` code; make it longer, say ah 0.2 but not much more case it bores you to tears if too large. last ...use the force Luke so Yoda can access your c:\path\mint-code   :-)
+This may also help if your nuts are too big — just change ram.ram to show TIBSIZE EQU $800 on both the TEC-1 and asm80 builds.
+That lets you enter huge nuts of code per line.
+The text input buffer (TIB) is where your code lives, and it’s also reused to display code when you press Ctrl-L.

+When running MINT under asm80 emulation, I made a nifty upload tool called autotyper.py.
+It auto-types your `textfile.txt` directly into any window — including the asm80 console — while MINT is running, and it conveniently strips out any comments starting with //.

+And finally — if your old Millennium Falcon needs more than 12 parsecs to make the Kessel Run (whatever), tweak the three delay values in the .py file.
+Try bumping them up to about 0.2, but not much more, or you’ll be bored to tears waiting for it to finish.

+Last but not least… use the Force, Luke — so Yoda can access your C:\path\mint-code 😄

 # Down to business...
 - Its a small fast [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) like system meant especially for the TEC-1 prototype and its lesser cunning monkeys- rev A B C D (E F ?)
 G and SCC and if all fails for gods sake please use the Micocomp-1 whilst placed under a chair leg.